-Guidance Note for a WRC Adjudication Hearing (Link)
+Guidance Note for a WRC Adjudication Hearing - July 2021

-At the start of the hearing the Adjudicator will welcome the parties and introduces themselves as the person appointed by the Director General to investigate the claims being heard today.
+4. At the start of the hearing the Adjudication Officer will welcome the parties and introduce themselves as the person appointed by the Director General to investigate the claims being heard that day.
 They will advise everyone present as to how they will conduct the hearing.

-The Adjudicator will clarify the claim(s) before them and verify appropriate data, depending on the type of claim.
+5. The Adjudication Officer will clarify the claim(s) before them and verify appropriate data, depending on the type of claim.

-The hearing is confidential and no recording of the hearing is permitted.
+6. The hearing is conducted in public unless the Adjudication Officer decides, of their own motion, or following an application from a party to the proceedings, that due to the existence of special circumstances, the proceedings should be conducted in private.
+No recording of the hearing is permitted.
 Refusal to adhere to this rule may result in the hearing being terminated.

-Investigations into claims made under the Industrial Relations Acts are less formal and hearings will be conducted by the Adjudicator as appropriate to the claim before them.
+7. Investigations into disputes referred under the Industrial Relations Act 1969 are less formal and as they do not involve the administration of justice these hearings remain in private with anonymised decisions, and will be conducted by the Adjudication Officer as appropriate to the claim before them.

+8.2.
 The Adjudication Officer will ask if any preliminary issues need to be addressed.
-In the vast majority of cases the Adjudicator will take evidence in relation to preliminary points raised from both parties and then proceed to hear the substantive claim(s).
+In the vast majority of cases the Adjudication Officer will take evidence in relation to preliminary points raised from both parties and then proceed to hear the substantive claim(s).

-Both parties will, in turn, be asked to give a concise outline of their position in relation to the claims made (the type of case will determine which side starts first).
+8.3.
+Both parties will, in turn, be asked to give a concise outline of their position in relation to the complaints made (the type of case will determine which side starts first).

-Then the Adjudicator will take direct evidence from both parties and all other relevant witnesses, if required.
-If a party is unrepresented the Adjudicator may lead the questions, otherwise this will be done through their representative.
+8.4.
+Then the Adjudication Officer will take direct evidence from both parties and all other relevant witnesses, if required.
+If a party is unrepresented the Adjudication Officer may lead the questions, otherwise this will be done through their representative.

-In exceptional circumstances only the Adjudicator may accede to a request for or decide that further information needs to be submitted after the hearing and the timelines for such submissions will be agreed at the hearing.
+8.7.
+In exceptional circumstances only the Adjudication Officer may accede to a request for or decide that further information needs to be submitted after the hearing and the timelines for such submissions will be agreed at the hearing.
 These timelines must be strictly adhered to.
 Failure to do so may result in decisions being issued in any event.